 Some estimates suggest that TMJ disorders affect more than 10 million Americans, according to the National Institute of Dental and Craniofacial Research.
 TMJ disorders appear to be more common in women than men, and can be temporary, but may last for years.
-So what are TMJ treatment options and how can you recognize the symptoms?
+So, what are TMJ treatment options and how can you recognize the symptoms?

-Understanding TMJ Treatments
+Understanding TMJ Treatment Options

-First, TMJ stands for temporomandibular (TM) joints.
+TMJ stands for temporomandibular (TM) joints.
 Temporomandibular disorders (TMD) occur as a result of issues with your jaw, jaw joint or surrounding facial muscles that allow you to chew and move your jaw.
 The disorders are incorrectly called TMJ, which refers to the joints, rather than the disorder.

 To determine whether you have TMD, your dentist will closely examine your TMJs for pain or tenderness while listening for clicking, popping or grating sounds while you move your jaw.
 He or she will also check for any limited range of motion or locking of your jaw while opening and closing it.
 In some cases, panoramic X-rays will be taken, too.